-Operation Market Garden is announced.
+Operation Market Garden is announced to commence 17 September 1944.
 Easy will parachute as part of a combined English and American force into Holland to liberate the city of Eindhoven and begin the liberation of Holland itself.
 The belief is that the Allied forces can then cross the Rhine River and defeat Germany more quickly.
-While Easy prepares to fly into Holland, Captain Sobel returns, having been promoted to a high position in supply.
+While Easy prepares to fly into Holland, Captain Sobel returns, having been reassigned as the 506th Parachute Infantry Regiment S-4 (Supply) Officer.
 He confronts Malarkey on stealing the motorcycle, which Malarkey denies.
-Returning to Easy with Sobel is Popeye Wynn.
+Returning to Easy with Sobel is "Popeye" Wynn.

 Easy jumps into Holland and are heartily greeted by the Dutch, receiving a hero's welcome in Eindhoven.
 Winters and Nixon have their misgivings about the welcome, however, having expected more resistance.
-Amongst one crowd on the street are a small group of women who are being deliberately shamed; their hair is being harshly cut off as punishment for fraternization with German soldiers during the occupation.
-Easy later encounters one of them as she carries her child on the road to Nuenen and the troops give her extra food packs.
-Private Webb and Sgt Hoobler, while on patrol at night, find a Dutch man hiding out in the basement of his house.
-His young boy comes out of hiding and Webb gives him a chocolate bar, which the boy likes, having never tried chocolate before.
+Amongst one crowd on the street are a small group of women who are being deliberately shamed; their hair is being harshly cut off as punishment for sexual fraternization with German soldiers during the occupation.
+Easy later encounters one of them as she carries her child on the road to Nuenen and the troops give her their extra food packs.
+Privates Webster & Van Klinken and Sergeant Hoobler, while on patrol at night, find a Dutchman hiding out in the basement of his house.
+His young boy comes out of hiding and Webster gives him a chocolate bar, which the boy likes.

 The company approaches Nuenen and are quickly engaged by strong German forces there.
 The Germans are backed up by Tiger and Jagdpanzer tanks, which quickly destroy and rout Allied armored support.
-Several of Easy's members are killed, including Miller, the man Cobb had earlier ridiculed.
-Lieutenant Buck Compton is wounded and carried out by three men, including Sgt.
+Several Easy members are killed, including Miller, the man Cobb had earlier ridiculed.
+Lieutenant "Buck" Compton is wounded and carried out by three men, including Sgt.
 Malarkey.
-Easy quickly retreats however, Bull Randleman is separated from them while in a ditch trying to avoid a burning tank.
+Easy quickly retreats however, "Bull" Randleman is separated from them while in a ditch trying to avoid a burning tank.